 How do I become a counselor?

 We are looking for qualified applicants for counselors, program and kitchen staff to make a difference in the lives of children with food allergies!
-Applicants must have a desire to work with children, be a team player, attend staff training (August 18 – 19 in Portland), have current certification in CPR, First Aid, AED, and be reliable and dependable.
-If this sounds like the job for you, please complete the CBS Staff Application 2017.
-Counselors and program staff also please complete the 2017 Program Skills supplemental.
-Kitchen staff, please complete the 2017 kitchen staff supplemental questions.
+Applicants must have a desire to work with children, be a team player, attend staff training (August 17 – 18 in Portland), have current certification in CPR, First Aid, AED, and be reliable and dependable.
+Applications will be available in January 2018.

 Will there be medical care?

 Yes!
-A professional team of medical staff will be on hand – 24 hours/day throughout the camp session.
-A Medical Advisory Team made up of prominent allergists is developing the medical protocols, and camp staff will be thoroughly trained in identifying allergic reactions and treating them.
+A professional team of medical staff from Columbia Asthma and Allergy will be on hand – 24 hours/day throughout the camp session.
 Camp Tapawingo, where we are holding camp, has an excellent relationship with the emergency responders in their area, who will be apprised of the presence of children with food allergies well in advance.
 First responders can be at the camp in ten minutes and the camp is just 30 minutes from the nearest hospital.

 What are the camper accommodations?